Sectors & IndustriesBasic MaterialsSpecialty Chemicals

 Avient (NYSE:AVNT) is the second most undervalued specialty chemical stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Orion Sa has a valuation score of 14, which is -13 points higher than the specialty chemical industry average of 27.
-It passed 1 out of 7 valuation due diligence checks.
-Although this number is below the industry average, our proven quant model rates OEC a Valuation Rating of "B".
+Cabot has a valuation score of 29, which is 11 points higher than the specialty chemical industry average of 18.
+It passed 2 out of 7 valuation due diligence checks.

-Orion Sa's stock has dropped -69.87% in the past year.
-It has underperformed other stocks in the specialty chemical industry by -62 percentage points.
+Cabot's stock has gained 8.54% in the past year.
+It has underperformed other stocks in the specialty chemical industry by -4 percentage points.

 Are specialty chemical stocks a good buy now?